 PRP AND ACNE SCARS

-PRP has been found effective in helping patients with different types of scarring left behind due to acne breakouts.
-PRP or platelet-rich serum, when injected into the scar tissue, stimulates collagen and elastin production in the underlying layers of the skin.
+PRP injection has been found effective in helping patients with different types of scarring left behind due to acne breakouts.
+PRP injections, when injected into the scar tissue, stimulates collagen and elastin production in the underlying layers of the skin.
 Over time, the depressions of the scars begin to even out, leaving a smoother, plumper, more youthful appearance.